Schools

 Surrey Gardens Trust Awards for Schools

-In 2024 the Trust received 40 applications from Primary, Junior, Infant and Nursery schools across Surrey.
-This year we awarded a record £7,552 to 35 schools through this scheme.
-The amounts given to each school varied depending on their requirements, with a range of smaller amounts or the Trust contributing a particular part of a larger project.
+This year the Trust received 42 applications from Primary, Junior, Infant and Nursery schools across Surrey.
+We awarded a record £7,008 to 34 schools as well as £200 in garden vouchers to 3 schools through this scheme.
+The amounts given to each school varied depending on their requirements, with a range of smaller amounts or the Trust contributing to a particular part of a larger project.
 We would like to thank Squires Garden Centres for their generous donation of £200 worth of garden vouchers to distribute to eligible schools.
 They continue to support our work annually and we are most grateful.

 The importance of well-maintained outside spaces in school grounds cannot be underestimated.
 They are vital for learning opportunities and the mental health and wellbeing of children and staff.